IlyaZinkovich/ilyazinkovich.github.io/_posts/2018/nov/2018-11-03-demystifying-spring-magic-cacheable.md

 {% gist fee149f488b4a133d9d063cf3cc76d4d %}

+What if our remote service returns Mono&lt;String&gt; and we want to cache it in Redis?

-Let's cover a more complicated case - add caching for methods returning Mono.
+Let's cover a more complicated case - cache results of a method returning Mono in Redis.
-@Cacheable doesn't work for Mono, because we don't really want to cache the Mono instance, instead we want to cache the async result.
-@Cacheable semantics do not match the Mono use case.
-Using interfaces we can define semantics ourselves.
+Mono encapsulates lazy asyncronous computation of 0..1 results.
+If you subscribe to the same Mono twice, then the computation will run twice too.
+Therefore, there is no sense to cache Mono instances with @Cacheable.
+Instead, we'd like to cache the results of the computations encapsulated in Mono.
+Using interfaces we can define these caching semantics ourselves.

+Full implementation using [Lettuce](https://lettuce.io) reactive client for Redis will look as follows:

+{% gist 14f5eae0c2fbcab7501e6dd916fde7d9 %}